g-freire/crawler-containers/README.md

   <img width="220" height="180" src="http://pliutau.com/godocker.png">
 </p>

-###### The services containers can be deployed using different strategies.
-Is up to you to fine tune the network overhead balance.
+###### The services can be deployed using different strategies.
+The services apps are very fast, so you may fine tune the network overheads and overflows
-###### Every folder of the project contains a golang app(the crawler algo) and a dockerfile(the container image).
-If you want to change the crawlers domain,delay,etc, do it and just build the images again.
+###### Every folder of the project contains a golang app(the crawler algorithms) and a dockerfile(the container image).
+If you want to change the app domain,delay,etc, do it and just build the images again.

 #### Examples:
 #### 1) Will build the depth 1 & 2 crawlers services and run it in a linux envinroment network.